gemc/home/_documentation/api/options/gstreamer.md

    • filename: name of output file.
 Default value: required
    • format: format of output file.
 Default value: required
-   • type: type of output fileDefault value: event
+   • type: type of output file (sro: stream, otherwise: event)Default value: not set
+   • implementation: SRO implementation plugin library basenameDefault value: ""

    Define output formats and filenames.
 It can be used to select event or stream outputs.